fericlab/mt-optoIDR/mt_optoIDR_scripts/mt_condensate_tracker_1.0/README.md

     start_frame :       -[int] first frame number, first frame is 0 end_frame :         -[int] end frame number
     channel :           -[int] channel number, first channel is 0
-    p_threshold :       -[float] precentile threshold to isolate puncta by trackpy 0-100%, higher the value more specific
+    p_threshold :       -[float] precentile threshold to isolate puncta by trackpy.
+From 0-100%.
+Higher values are more specific
     search_range:       -[float or tuple] search range for linking
-    memory :            -[int] memory is the frames that can be skipped 0=no skipping
+    memory :            -[int] memory is the frames that can be skipped.
+0 = no skipping
     imaging_interval :  -[int] imaging intervals in secounds
     annotate :          -[bool] True if you want to see the droplets identified
-    filter_threshold :  -[int] filter if it can not be tracked at least this amount of frames
+    filter_threshold :  -[int] only considers tracks that have been detected over a certain amount of frames
     correct_drift :     -[bool] True if drift correct on